 For the periods ended December 31, 2012 and 2013, the Company incurred net operating losses and, accordingly, no federal current provision for income taxes has been recorded.
 As a result of indefinite-lived intangibles that are not subject to amortization for tax purposes, the Company recorded a deferred provision for the period ended December 31, 2013.
 In addition, no benefit for income taxes has been recorded due to the uncertainty of the realization of any tax assets including NOL carryovers.
 At December 31, 2013, the Company had approximately \$25.3million of federal, state and local net operating losses.
 The Company's utilization of the net operating loss carryforwards may be subject to annual limitations due to the ownership change limitations provided by Internal Revenue Code (IRC) Section 382 and similar state provisions.
 Pursuant to IRC Section 382, the annual use of the Company's net operating loss credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 The annual limitations may result in the expiration of net operating losses and credits prior to utilization.
 The annual limitation is determined based upon the fair market value of the Company as of the date of such ownership change.
-Based on the value of the Company at all relevant dates, the computed annual limitation that would result from an ownership change of the Company is not expected to prevent us from utilizing our net operating losses prior to their expiration if we can generate sufficient taxable income to do so in the future.
-The net operating loss carry forwards, if not utilized, will begin to expire in 2032 for federal purposes.
-The Company recorded a deferred income tax provision of approximately \$76,000 million in the year ended December 31, 2013 related to the different book and tax treatment for other intangible assets.
+Based on the value of the Company at all relevant dates, the computed annual limitation that would result from an ownership change of the Company is not expected to prevent us from utilized, will begin to expire in 2032 for federal purposes.
+The Company recorded a deferred income tax provision of approximately \$76,000 in the year ended December 31, 2013 related to the different book and tax treatment for other intangible assets.
 For tax purposes, intangible assets are subject to different amortization allowances than for book purposes.
-Further, pursuant to the guida
+Further, pursuant to the guidance in FASB ASC 740-10-55, the Company has stepped-up the basis of its intangible assets by \$2,525,124 and has recorded a deferred tax liability in the same amount, to account for the